helloandr3/ecommerce/README.md

 There is an API swagger documentation [here](http://146.235.60.74:5000/swagger/doc)

+The project is hosted in an OCI instance.

 Requirements to run it locally:
  - ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white) - this [script](https://github.com/docker/docker-install?tab=readme-ov-file) is a convenience for install it in linux distros.